British Airways suspends flights to Cairo for seven days

 “There’s a heightened risk of terrorism against aviation.
 Additional security measures are in place for flights departing from Egypt to the UK,” the British advisory says.

-Tourism, a key source of foreign revenue for Egypt, has been recovering after tourist numbers dropped in the wake of a 2011 uprising and the 2015 bombing of the Russian passenger jet, which killed all 224 people on board shortly after takeoff.
+Tourism, a key source of foreign revenue for Egypt, has been recovering after tourist numbers dropped in the wake of a 2011 uprising and the 2015 bombing of the Russian jet, which killed all 224 people on board shortly after takeoff.

 That attack, which was claimed by Islamic State, prompted Russia to halt all flights to Egypt for several years and a number of countries including Britain to cease flights to Sharm el Sheikh, which have yet to resume.

-Reporting by Lena Masri and Amina Ismail; Editing by Peter Graff and Diane Craft
+Reporting by Lena Masri and Amina Ismail; editing by Peter Graff, Diane Craft and G Crosse